SamIsTheFBI/dotfiles/README.md

 - Display Server: [Xorg](https://www.x.org/wiki)
 - Compositor: [Picom](https://github.com/yshui/picom)

-I also make use of [eww widgets](https://github.com/elkowar/eww) to display battery percentage and current song.
+I also make use of [eww widgets](https://github.com/elkowar/eww) to display battery percentage and current song in the lockscreen.

+## Setup (Arch)

+If you already have Arch installed, figure out requirements & run Part 3 from [my Arch install script](https://github.com/samisthefbi/sami).
+It clones my dotfiles, dwm, slstatus and st configs.

+If you don't have Arch installed, well, use my install script completely.